QuiltMC/quilt-mappings/CONTRIBUTING.md

 **Description**: Used for pull requests that focus mainly on adding new mappings.

 **Required Approvals**: 2
-- At least 1 approval must come directly from a Mappings team member, and the other one should come from a Mappings Triage member.
+- At least 1 approval must come directly from a Mappings team member, and the other one can come from a Mappings Triage member or another Mappings Team member.

 **Final Comment Period**:
 - Snapshots: 1 day